Engine temperature warning light on the car dashboard

 Whitish smoke may also appear in extreme situations, due to evaporation of coolant coming into contact with very hot surfaces.
 These symptoms indicate that the cooling system is already in trouble and that the engine is reaching dangerous temperatures.

-Turning on the warning light is therefore the last warning before potentially serious damage, which is why it should never be ignored
+The warning light therefore represents the last warning before potentially serious damage occurs.
+For this reason, it should never be ignored.

 There can be several causes.
 Let's look at the most common ones.